Pitometsu/ppx_implicits/README.md

 ## Highlights

-* This is not a compiler patch, but a ppx plugin.
+* No need of compiler patching: this is not a compiler patch, but a ppx plugin.
 You can use typeclasses with the vainlla OCaml compiler.
-* ppx_typeclass is a source-to-source converter and the result is type-checked by the vanilla OCaml compiler.
+* Assured type safety: the output of ppx_typeclass is type-checked by the vanilla OCaml compiler.

 ## Limitations